Cammy

-Cammy has also appeared in other Street Fighter media, such as the 1994 live-action Street Fighter film and its animated spin-off, as well as Street Fighter II: The Animated Movie.
+Cammy has also appeared in other Street Fighter media, such as the 1994 live-action Street Fighter film and its animated spin-off, as well as Street Fighter II: The Animated Movie, where she first received her full name prior to being integrated into the later mainline games.
 She has also been featured in various official comics and merchandise, as well as in the crossover series Marvel vs. Capcom and SNK vs. Capcom.
-Cammy has garnered positive, critical reception from critics and fans, with praise towards her backstory, game play, and character design.
+Cammy has garnered positive critical reception from critics and fans, with praise towards her backstory, gameplay, and character design.
 She is a frequent subject of cosplay and is particularly noted for her sex appeal.
-Cammy is one of the most popular characters in the series, often winning fan polls regarding who they want to see in new Street Fighter titles and spin-offs.
+Cammy is one of the most popular characters in the series, often receiving high rankings in fan polls.

-Cammy also became an outfit in Fortnite in August 2021.
-It is sold in the game's item shop for 1,600 V-Bucks, equivalent to $12-$14 USD.